Applications of the Biogas Process

 Socio-economic analysis of biogas plant

-1. Construction cost of biogas process is high and it is contributes significantly to the total cost of the plant.
+1. The construction cost of biogas process is high and it contributes significantly to the total cost of the plant.
 Therefore, constructing a biogas plant with high capacity will considerably reduce the cost of biogas.
 As a result, the higher the capacity of biogas plant, the lower the cost of biogas produced.

 2. Transportation of biomass from source to biogas plant has a high contribution to the total cost of producing energy from this technology.
 The higher the capacity of biogas plant, the higher the transportation cost of biomass.
 In fact, transportation distance is higher for biogas plant with high capacity.
 However, the increase in the transportation cost is small compared to the savings in investment cost and biomass storage.